Lindsey Pelas Shows Off Incredible Curves In Partially Unhooked Corset Top

 For the photo, the blond bombshell wore her luscious locks down in loose waves and a deep middle part.

 In the first image, Lindsey posed with her shoulders slightly hunched, which further emphasized her ample cleavage.
-She looked off into the distance, as she parted her full lips.
+She looked off into the distance and parted her full lips.

-She turned her body somewhat to the left for the following photo.
+She turned her body to the left for the following photo.
 Lindsey focused her attention on the camera lens with a sultry expression on her face.

 In the caption of the post, Lindsey appeared to be making reference to the fact that she was born in 1991.
 She also credited makeup artist Alayza Casey and hairstylist Peter Anthony Perez with helping make her glamourous look come to fruition.